A Guide to Choosing Strobes and Video Lights

 Arm and Clamp System

-This is the most widely used system for beginners, and found on every intermediate, advanced and pro shooter’s camera rigs.
-The arms come in a number of different sizes, offer different buoyancy characteristics to offset the weight of different camera/lens/port combos and allow virtually any standard strobe or light position.
+This is the most widely used system and universal across almost all housing handles.
+The aluminum arms come in a number of different sizes, offer different buoyancy characteristics to offset the weight of different camera/lens/port combos and allow virtually any standard strobe or light position.

 A simple twist of the clamps tightens and loosens each segment for quick custom positioning.